 keepalived, see the NGINX Plus Admin Guide.

-Editor – For details about our other solution for highly available NGINX Plus on AWS in combination with the AWS Network Load Balancer (NLB), see our Deployment Guide.
+[Editor – For details about our other solution for highly available NGINX Plus on AWS in combination with AWS NLB, see our deployment guide.]

 New to NGINX Plus on AWS?
 Try it free for 30 days.
 For links to the available AMIs, see Installing NGINX Plus AMIs on Amazon EC2.